Canada Summer Jobs Wage Subsidy – New Intake Open

 Given the popularity of this program, and the short application window, Canadian business will want to keep the previous 2022 application deadlines in mind, to know what to expect with the current intake.

-• Employers must wait for approval before hiring your candidate – approval updates are provided by the program and started in April 2022.
+• Must wait for approval before hiring your candidate – with approval updates provided by the program starting in April 2024.

 Apply for the Canada Summer Jobs Wage Subsidy